 Tips and Tricks to Prepare for Child Development and Pedagogy Topics

-The following tips will help you in preparation of child development and pedagogy topics for the CTET examination:
+The following tips will help you in preparation for child development and pedagogy topics for the CTET examination:

 - Applicants should try various online mock tests.
 Many test series are uploaded by online examination websites.
 These mock tests will help increase the candidate’s confidence and improve accuracy.
 Try giving at least 5-6 mock tests to improve accuracy.